MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone.md

 ### Shared integration runtimes

-Deploy a virtual machine with a self-hosted integration runtimes into your data landing zone.
+Deploy a virtual machines with self-hosted integration runtimes into your data landing zone.
 Host it in the shared integration resource group.
 This deployment lets you rapidly onboard data products to your data landing zone.

 :::image type="content" source="../images/data-landing-zone-shared-integration-rg.png" alt-text="Diagram of a data landing zone shared integration resource group.":::